smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

 .. [#f1] Quex's regular expressions extend the POSIX regular expressions by queries
          for unicode properties :ref:`sec:re-unicode-properties` and regular expression algebra :ref:`sec:re-algebra`.

-.. [#f2] File inclusion and return from file inclusion relates to freezing and unfreezing
-         the current state of the analyzer.
-It is implemented by the so called 'Memento' desing pattern :cite:`Gamma1994design`.